Taxation Courses

 Corporate Tax I

 This course examines income tax aspects of the formations, distributions, and liquidations of corporations.
 The focus is on transactional and planning aspects of the corporate tax.
-Prerequisite: Introductory Income Taxation required except with permission of the instructor.
+Prerequisite: Introductory Income Taxation required except with permission of the instruction.
 The student's grade is based on class participation and a final examination.
-This class is 4 credits.

 Previously: